tunnaduong/quiz/README.md

 ## Notes from the developer

-This game is still in the development process, it may contains bugs and a limited number of questions
+This game is still in the development process, it may contains bugs and a limited number of questions.